grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-opsgenie.md

 ## Procedure

-To create your Opsgenie integration in Grafana Alerting, complete the following steps:
+To create your Opsgenie integration in Grafana Alerting, complete the following steps.

 1. Navigate to **Alerts & IRM** -> **Alerting** -> **Contact points**.
 1. Click **+ Add contact point**.